We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Know that it may take time for you to find the right fit, and that’s OK.
 If you don’t feel comfortable with a particular therapist or they’re not particularly helpful, it’s best to move on to someone else who you can really connect with.

-Be honest with yourself about how you feel when you’re talking with your therapist.
-If things just don’t feel right, trust your gut.
-Find someone who you feel comfortable with — it will help a tremendous amount in the long run.
+It’s important that you’re honest with yourself about how you feel when you’re talking with your therapist.
+If things just do not feel right, trust your gut.

-Teen counseling is an effective way to provide support and guidance to those dealing with:
+Teen counseling is an effective way to provide support and guidance to those dealing with a variety of different situations and emotions.

 The goals of teen counseling are varied but generally include helping teens: